chaparron/timeTrackr/README.md

 ### Infrastructure
 - **Docker Compose**: Simplifies local development and ensures consistency across environments.
 - **PostgreSQL**: A powerful, open-source relational database for persistent data storage.
+- **Nginx**: Serves the Vue.js frontend and acts as a reverse proxy for the NestJS backend API.

 ---